Solar Panel Cost Guide in Princeton, NJ (Mar 2023)

 How to Save on Solar Panels

-- Reputation: Your solar installer should have a sound reputation as a company and have proven expertise in the field.
-A couple of ways to check this are to look for whether a company has technicians that hold a certification from the North American Board of Certified Energy Practitioners (NABCEP) and if it has satisfied reviews from past customers.
+- Reputation: Your solar installer should have a solid reputation as a company and have proven expertise in the field.
+Two ways to check this are to look for whether a company has technicians certified by the North American Board of Certified Energy Practitioners (NABCEP) and if it has good reviews from past customers.

 Best Regional Coverage